Voters work to remain ‘Indivisible’

 Jessika Petersen founded the group in Wellington.

-She and other members are headed to Columbus on April 29 to take part in the People’s Climate March.
+She and other members are headed to the nation’s capital on April 29 to take part in the People’s Climate March.
 A similar event held in 2014 attracted more than 400,000 people to New York City in what at the time was deemed the largest climate-related march in history.

 January’s Women’s March on Washington drew 500,000 people to Washington, D.C., the largest political protest in the U.S. since the Vietnam War.